MicrosoftDocs/azure-dev-docs/articles/python/includes/tutorial-container-web-app/container-image-build-in-azure-cloud-shell.md

 The last argument in the command is the fully qualified path to the repo.
 Use https://github.com/Azure-Samples/msdocs-python-django-container-web-app.git for the Django sample app and https://github.com/Azure-Samples/msdocs-python-flask-container-web-app.git for the Flask sample app.

 The command above is for Bash shell.
-If you use PowerShell as you shell, change the line continuation character from backslash ("\\") to backtick ("`").
+If you use PowerShell as your shell, change the line continuation character from backslash ("\\") to backtick ("`").

 **Step 3.** Confirm the container image was created with the [az acr repository list](/cli/azure/acr/repository#az-acr-repository-list) command.